Architecture Driven System Modeling

 Moreover, the lack of principled definitions for development flows means that their processing cannot be managed efficiently and, as a consequence there can be no significant alternative to cascade engineering.

-Architecture Driven System Modelling aims to the best of each side: from procedural approaches it takes well defined development artifacts and corresponding work units; in step with agile methods, it provides for lean and fit processes, pared down and finely tuned to the specificity of objectives and contexts.
+Architecture Driven System Modeling aims to the best of each side: from procedural approaches it takes well-defined development artifacts and corresponding work units; in step with agile methods, it provides for lean and fit processes, pared down and finely tuned to the specificity of objectives and contexts.
 Set within the MDA framework, it’s possible to identify development patterns and design engineering processes accordingly.

 Benefits are to be found in all aspects of the software engineering process: traceability, metrics, quality, reuse, and collaboration.
 As a result, architecture driven modeling processes should be easily mapped into the CMMI framework, with development patterns and strategies properly designed, assessed and improved.

 - Architecture Capabilities